jeduden/pytest-bdd-gotchas/README.md

 The effort to fix the pytest mark related bugs is tracked [here](https://github.com/pytest-dev/pytest/projects/1#card-4588520)

+## Requirements to run examples

+Make, Python 3.5 or 3.6

 ## Symptoms

 ### Tests with single parameterization where values have marks -m doesn't select parameterization